 Our play spaces allow kids aged 0-5 to engage in play that is less about expending energy and more about exercising creativity, imagination, and independence.
 Created with an award-winning architecture and product design studio, Nook’s modern play experiences are centered around engagement and intention, and void of the typical overstimulating elements of children’s play.

 With a team of early childhood development specialists, theatre professionals, and parenting coaches, we curated a set of classes and workshops that recognize and engage all members of the family.
 Nook’s programming acknowledges that at this stage everyone is learning and growing, so we balance a focus on early childhood development milestones with attention to your growth in the role of parent and caregiver.

-Nook is available for celebrations of all shapes and sizes: our neutral design provides the perfect backdrop for any party theme and style — from the elaborately detailed to the wonderfully simple.
+Nook has hosted celebrations of all shapes and sizes — from the elaborately detailed to the wonderfully simple.
+Our neutral design provides the perfect backdrop for any party theme and style.

 Our current locations include:

 “I was frustrated with the play space options available to my daughter and me.
 They all seemed to speak in outdated generalizations: pinks, blues, and brightly colored plastic toys crammed in loud, chaotic spaces.
 I often found myself standing against a wall, counting down the minutes that would justify the cost of admission.
 Having struggled for years to start a family, I didn’t want to be sidelined for my daughters’ experience of play.
-This time is so special and fleeting and important not only to my kids’ development, but also to my growth as a woman and a mom—so I set out to create a space that would allow me to truly cherish this stage in our family’s life.”
+This time is so precious and fleeting and important not only to my kids’ development, but also to my growth as a woman and a mom—so I set out to create a brand that elevates family-friendly and reflects back to families, through high-end design, just how important this time is.”
 Maria holds an MBA from Georgetown University.
-She is the mother of three.
+She is a mother of three.